dusk-network/plonk/docs /notes-commitments.md

-This module explains how how polynomial commitment schemes work.
+This module explains the inner workings of commitment schemes.